 Apparently a lot of people were paying attention.
 In the seven months since that event, the market cap of Monero has grown from $11 million to $176 million, becoming one of the top 5 cryptocurrencies in the world.
 As of the end of December 2016, it’s 24-hour trading volume is almost $11 million.

-To mark this extraordinary success, Riccardo will return to Bitcoin Wednesday for its 4th annual New Year’s reception on 4 January, 2016.
-This time he will give an overview of Monero, explain why transactional privacy is essential, and tell us what Monero is planning for the future.
+To mark this extraordinary success, Riccardo returned to Bitcoin Wednesday for its 4th annual New Year’s reception on 4 January, 2016.
+This time he gave an overview of Monero, explained why transactional privacy is essential, and told us what Monero is planning for the future.